 How we can help: our executor serviceĀ Ā

 At ADLV Law, weĀ donātĀ just advise executors.
-We also act as professional executors for Australian families.Ā
+We also act as professional executors for Australian families.
+Here is what you can expect from us when acting in this role:

 - We administer estates efficiently and responsibly, with funds held in our regulated solicitorās trust account under Law Society oversight.Ā